 Stephen Gaskin is the second character in this story.
 He was a charismatic eclectic philosopher, a proto-hippie in the Gary Snyder/Albert Hoffman/Lou Gottleib vein and he styled himself as a "beatnik," rather than a digger, provo, hippie, or some other term bandied about in the popular and underground press.
 His skill, as he once told a gathering in San Francisco, was the ability to talk intelligently while stoned for longer than most people.

-When the caravan returned to San Francisco, 6000 miles later, they couldn't find a large enough parking place to stay in community.
+When the caravan returned to San Francisco, 6000 miles and 40 states later, they couldn't find a large enough parking place to stay in community.
 After a week scattered about town, they packed up and headed back East, in search of some place where, as Stephen put it, "We can get it on with the dirt."
 After looking for land in Kentucky, Arkansas, and other sections of the central South, in 1971, the group finally found a place about 75 miles south of Nashville, on a remote wooded ridgetop where land was $70 per acre.
 That is where they started The Farm, which the Wall Street Journal would come to dub, "the General Motors of American Communes."

 It was one of Stephen's credos that if you are taking care of someone other than yourself, your own needs will be met.
 The Farm was never intended as some hippie crash pad or beatnik retirement home.
-It was a platform from which to launch efforts to improve the lot of poor and indigenous peoples, whales, and old growth trees.7 It is a means, not an end in itself.
-Stephen was more than a pacifist, he was an activist.
+It was a platform from which to launch efforts to improve the lot of poor and indigenous peoples, whales, and old growth trees.7 It was a means, not an end in itself.
+Stephen was more than a pacifist; he was an activist.

 At a time when the Farm had barely adequate buildings, mostly made from scavenged materials, it was able to raise 1,200 earthquake-resistant homes in Guatemala, along with 18 public and municipal buildings, such as schools, clinics, and tribal council halls, and put in 16 miles of water lines to 5 villages.
-The Farm, through its charity, "Plenty" spanned the globe, from Lesotho and Liberia in Africa, to Dominica, St. Vincent, and Jamaica in the Caribbean, Belize, Mexico, Nicaragua and Guatemala in Central America, and India, Bangladesh and Sri Lanka in Asia.
+The Farm, through its charity, "Plenty" spanned the globe, from Lesotho and Liberia in Africa, to Dominica, Haiti, St. Vincent, and Jamaica in the Caribbean, Belize, Mexico, Nicaragua and Guatemala in Central America, and India, Bangladesh and Sri Lanka in Asia.